McCarthy says debt ceiling deal possible by end of week as Biden cuts short upcoming foreign trip

 Tuesday's meeting was pivotal as negotiators are staring down a June 1 deadline, which is when the Treasury Department says the U.S. could begin defaulting on its debts for the first time in history.

-Biden is to leave Wednesday for Japan but will cancel the later stops, according to three people with knowledge of the decision who were granted anonymity to discuss the unannounced decision.
+Biden is to leave Wednesday for Japan but will cancel the later stops, the White House said.

 National Security Council spokesman John Kirby said Biden will already have met with some of the leaders of the so-called “Quad” — the purpose of the Australia leg of the visit — while in Japan.